Image source: pexels

 - Natural flooding

 The worst type of RV flood that you can endure results from your own negligence.
 Nothing feels worse than knowing you could have prevented the flooding.
-Whatever the cause, you shouldn’t let yourself feel too bad.
+Whatever the cause, you shouldn't let yourself feel too bad.
 Plenty of RVers experience flooding, and there are dozens of reasons it can happen.
+But there are quite a few scenarios that you can easily prevent:

 Beware of Flash Floods in an RV